-Like Rathika, Jayant Sharma took up photography in 2004.
+Like Rathika, Jayanth Sharma took up photography in 2004.
 Before he became a full-time wildlife photographer, he was an IT professional.
-He is best known for combining elements of nature with those of fine art and portraying them in never seen before perspectives.
+He is best known for combining elements of nature with those of fine art and portraying them through innovative perspectives.
 His experience spans the world – from Southeast Asia to Brazil, Canada to Eastern Africa and Norway to East Russia.
 He is also tremendously knowledgeable about the Indian subcontinent.
-His abstinence from postproduction and digital manipulations is, perhaps, what makes his work seem not contrived.
+His abstinence from post-production and digital manipulation is, perhaps, what makes his work seem organic.

 III.
 Kalyan Verma

-Kalyan Verma is a wildlife photographer, filmmaker, naturalist and explorer specializing in environment, science and ecology in India.
-He works a as a freelancer with many of the world’s leading publications and broadcasting networks, such as Nat Geo and BBC.
+Kalyan Verma is a wildlife photographer, filmmaker, naturalist and explorer specializing in environment, science, and ecology in India.
+He works as a freelancer with many of the world’s leading publications and broadcasting networks such as Nat Geo and BBC.
 Over the last 8 years, Kalyan has worked on several landmark wildlife series for the aforementioned channels.
 He founded an online community for wildlife photographers, called India Nature Watch, which ultimately became the largest online portal for aspiring and upcoming wildlife photographers in Asia.
-He has also worked on a number of documentaries and books concerning conservation actions and activism in collaboration with scientists, conservationists, policy makers and educators.
+He has also worked on a number of documentaries and books concerning conservation and activism in collaboration with scientists, conservationists, policymakers and educators.
 Verma’s unique blend of journalism and an artistic eye is what draws people to his work, and compels them to look beyond just the visual.

 IV.
 Sandesh Kadur

 His work, whether still or video, is a means to inspire wildlife conservation, which is something he is deeply passionate about.
 His impressive repertoire has been showcased in various books and magazines all over the world, while his documentaries have been aired on channels such as BBC and Discovery.
-He has also racked up a number of awards over the years, including the CIWEM Environmental Photographer of the Year as well as being nominated twice for a Green Oscar.
+He has also racked up a number of awards over the years, including the CIWEM Environmental Photographer of the Year and two nominations for the Green Oscar.

 V. Shekar Dattatri

 Shekar Dattatri was enthralled by wildlife from the age of 13, which is when he joined the Madras Snake Park as a student volunteer.
 This fascination soon turned into a passion for photography and eventually, wildlife filmmaking.
-He is a 3-time National Award winner with his first film, ‘’, winning the National Award for Best Scientific Film in 1987.
-His next two documentaries also won the same award which led to a decade more of allegiance to film as Shekhar continued to work on films in association with some of the top broadcasters of wildlife programs such as the Discovery Channel, Nat Geo and the BBC Natural History Unit.
-In the year 2000, he decided to change paths, which is when he started working in close proximity with conservation NGOs in India.
+He is a three-time National Award winner with his first film A Cooperative for Snake Catchers winning the National Award for Best Scientific Film in 1987.
+His next two documentaries also won the same award which led to his decade-long allegiance to films as he continued to work with some of the top broadcasters of wildlife programs such as the Discovery Channel, Nat Geo and the BBC Natural History Unit.
+In the year 2000, he decided to change paths and started working in close proximity with conservation NGOs in India.

 VI.
 Sudhir Shivaram

-Sudhir Shivaram is a Karnataka native.
+Sudhir Shivaram is a native of Karnataka.
 His journey in wildlife photography began in the year 1993 when he left his job as an engineer to pursue photography full-time.
 He is extremely devoted to the cause of wildlife conservation and strictly follows ethical practices while photographing animals.
 His work is a marriage of his skill and his passion and concern for the depleting natural resources.
-A lot of his work ethos is based on the feeling that in order to truly comprehend the message behind a photograph, a profound understanding of and concern for wildlife is vital.
-He is one of the founding members of India Nature Watch, along with Kalyan Verma and is also an esteemed member of the Canon Professional Photographers Panel.
+His work ethos is based on the feeling that in order to truly comprehend the message behind a photograph, a profound understanding of and concern for wildlife is vital.
+He is one of the founding members of India Nature Watch, along with Kalyan Verma and is also an esteemed member of the Canon Professional Photographers’ Panel.

 VII.
 Sunjoy Monga